andyvand/sy201/README.md

 Class_Meeting | Name | Topic
 :-------------|:-----|:-------------
+09/26/18 | `cw21` | *Liang* section 6.1 – 6.5 (skip 6.3.1 *Call Stacks*).
+Today we introduced functions.
+Several example were provided and are included in this directory.
+A pdf copy of the class handout is also included.
 09/25/18 | `cw20` | 6-week exam.
 This directory is a placeholder.
 09/24/18 | `cw19` | 6-week exam review (cont.).
 This directory is a placeholder.
 09/21/18 | `cw18` | 6-week exam review.
 This directory is a placeholder.